christophersjchow/dotfiles/README.md

 1. Clone the repo `git clone --recursive https://github.com/Soliah/dotfiles.git`
 2. Run `ruby go.rb`
 3. Import the base-16 iTerm2 colour scheme into iTerm2.
-4. Launch vim, ignoring any errors, and run `:BundleInstall`.
+4. Launch vim, ignoring any errors, and run `:PlugInstall`.

 ## License

 (The MIT License)

-Copyright (c) 2013 Christopher Chow
+Copyright (c) 2015 Christopher Chow

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the